CPCB vs WHO Air Pollution Standards in India: NAAQS and WHO AQG Explained

 CPCB Air Pollution Standards in India (NAAQS)

-In India, ambient air pollution standards are defined through the National Ambient Air Quality Standards (NAAQS) framework coordinated by the Central Pollution Control Board (CPCB), a statutory body operating under the Ministry of Environment, Forest and Climate Change (MoEFCC).
+India’s air pollution standards are defined under the National Ambient Air Quality Standards (NAAQS) system managed by the Central Pollution Control Board (CPCB).

 • PM2.5